tytydraco/yessleep/out/Broken_by_the_night.md

 A few weeks later, in June, I was finally able to see the chief sleep neurologist at Johns Hopkins Medicine, Dr. Christopher Earley, who I’d been trying to get in with for months but is booked a year in advance as the national authority on sleep science and the brain.
 A family friend on the Hopkins board helped get me up the list.

 On hearing my story, after examining the details of my chart, and consulting with his colleague at Hopkins, neurologist [George Ricaurte](https://karger.com/nps/article-abstract/42/1/5/232593/3-4-Methylenedioxymethamphetamine-Ecstasy-Induced) — a well-known researcher on methamphetamine and MDMA neurotoxicity since the 90s — Dr. Earley told me what I’d taken that night in Mexico caused a “one-in-a-million” reaction in my brain.
-When combined with the volatile punch of dopamine from cocaine, MDMA created a Serotonin Syndrome that fried 5-HT system through devastating neurotoxicity.
+When combined with the volatile punch of dopamine from cocaine, MDMA created a Serotonin Syndrome that fried 5-HT system through neurotoxicity.
 Serotonin controls sleep in a way that requires a delicate balance to get right.
 This is why a few days of insomnia after molly is common — just not permanent.
-For most people, down-regulated 5-HT proteins restore quickly; but in rare cases, irreversible neurosis can occur.
+For most people, down-regulated 5-HT proteins restore quickly; but in rare cases irreversible neurosis can occur.
 Dr. Earley told me I wasn’t the first he’d seen and referred to cases in the medical literature about a range of neurological disorders from even one-time MDMA use.

 With candor I appreciated, Dr. Earley couldn’t say if my brain would ever recover, why Lexapro helped, then stopped, or if anything would let me sleep again.
 Seeing the exhaustion in my eyes, he agreed to treat me on “an experimental basis,” and ordered a weeklong sleep-study for more data.
 Becoming the test patient to one of America’s most seasoned neurologists was both affirming, given the extremes I’d been through in my search for a cure, and terrifying, for what it signaled about the road ahead.

 June gave way to July and the 6-month anniversary of my insomnia was fast approaching.
 As this dreary milestone neared, I became isolated and was losing hope.
 I hadn’t been to work in months, had retreated from my inner-circle, and lost precious parts of my life that meant the world to me.
-More than $200,000 had been spent going to the country’s top clinics — ending up at The Retreat, a full-service medical facility outside of Baltimore that runs $50k each 20 days and takes zero insurance.
+More than $200,000 had been spent going to the country’s top clinics — ending up at The Retreat, a full-service medical facility near Baltimore that runs $50k each 20 days and takes zero insurance.
 No price was too high, investing whatever it took to get better, knowing not just sleep but increasingly everything was on the line.
 Still, after seeking the best of the best, no one could stop the insomnia, tell me how long this hell would last, or if it would ever leave.

 Doctors had also run out of medications to try, the last being the narcoleptic anesthetic Xyrem (aka GHB, the infamous date-rape drug from [Diddy’s parties](https://www.eonline.com/news/1408795/diddy-allegedly-laced-baby-oil-with-date-rape-drug) — a Schedule I narcotic prescribed by Dr. Earley as an extreme final measure.
 The most controlled substance in America (only one central pharmacy is authorized to dispense it), Xyrem was taking forever to get approved, required passing through complex safety hoops, and cost $25,000 per month.
 Receiving it was weeks or more away with no indication it would work where others failed.

 Sleep deprivation is a form of torture considered among the worst.
 Losing a single hour of rest makes Division I basketball players miss twice as many shots the next day.
-The most sublime music ever written, Bach’s Goldberg Variations, was commissioned to treat Lugwig II’s insomnia.
-He was Bavaria’s “Mad King” for a reason — sleeplessness drives you crazy.
+The most sublime music ever written, Bach’s Goldberg Variations, was commissioned to treat “Mad” King Ludwig of Bavaria’s insomnia for a reason — sleeplessness drives you crazy.

 We’ve all experienced at some point the relentless feeling after one sleepless night.
-In as little as three days, sleep deprivation breaks prisoners of war into giving up classified secrets.
+In just three days, sleep deprivation breaks prisoners of war into giving up classified secrets.
 So by the time my insomnia hit the 6-month mark in July, the once unfathomable thought of cutting my life short slowly started to creep into my mind as a last resort for rest.
 Insomnia had literally become my death bed.

 Compounding this was a chemical Catch-22.
 It’s paradoxical, but the most effective drugs doctors use for life-saving sleep come with “black box” warnings in their fine print about triggering severe depression and suicidality.
 So my hopelessness around not sleeping was being pharmacologically amped up by the same meds I’d been prescribed in the hope of sleep.
-I was trapped in a “damned if you do,” “damned if you don’t” loop with no way out between crippling depression from not sleeping, or crippling depression from sleeping pills.
+I was trapped in a “damned if you do, damned if you don’t” loop with no escape between crippling depression from not sleeping, or crippling depression from sleeping pills.

-This snowballing downward spiral is how — coming from a guy who’d in December 2023 been the happiest in my entire life, with a thriving company I was expanding, cherished waterfront [in Canada](https://youtu.be/LF7OjN6qBQA) and on the Chesapeake I’d spent years developing into gardens of Eden to enjoy forever, a skylit place in the city, financial freedom, beloved mentors and colleagues surrounding me, a dream job that took me to every corner of the earth, a full heart, in short, all I ever wanted and more — by the time July 2024 rolled around, the person I’d become wasn’t recognizable as the same me.
+This snowballing downward spiral is how — coming from a guy who’d in December 2023 been the happiest in my entire life, with a thriving company I was expanding, cherished waterfront [in Canada](https://youtu.be/LF7OjN6qBQA) and on the Chesapeake I’d spent years developing into gardens of Eden to enjoy forever, a skylit place in the city, financial freedom, beloved mentors and colleagues surrounding me, a dream job that took me to everywhere on earth, a full heart, in short, all I ever wanted and more — by the time July 2024 rolled around, the person I’d become wasn’t recognizable as me.
 It was two lives.
 Because I couldn’t sleep… I couldn’t think, I couldn’t engage, I couldn’t feel pleasure.
 I was a walking zombie who hadn’t rested since January.
 It was worse than anything I could have ever imagined would happen to anyone I knew, least of all, to me.

 So for an eternal optimist who’d never felt down for any stretch, much less considered the idea of ending it all, even in my wildest nightmares, even as something I’d understand in others suffering, never able to grasp what could bring someone to that state… by July, suicidal ideation had become my everyday battle.